 For example, if your inner critic is cautioning that you may not be ready to pursue a new career path, address its concerns constructively.
 Use it as an opportunity to honestly assess your skills and evaluate gaps you need to fill.

-3. They don't let fear get in the way of their purpose.
+3. Don't let fear get in the way of your purpose.

 We all experience worry and confusion in the face of change and uncertainty.
 It's normal to be afraid.
 Our inner critic will always speak up anytime we try to do big things no matter how positive we try to be.
 Hearing the voice of your inner critic can mean you're about to do something brave and important to you.
 No one gets the luxury of living without fear—not even confident people.

-So, it's time to start viewing your emotions–the good and the "bad"– for what they are: your greatest strength and most valuable tool.
+So, it's time to start viewing your emotions—the good and the bad—for what they are: your greatest strengths and most valuable tools.

 A version of this post previously appeared at MelodyWilding.com